BadmWe/WebBadminton/README.md

 </div>

 With Decentralized Storage provider IPFS and blockchain technology, we build a decentralized platform for you to learn about playing Badminton.

-We Updated the App to include new Chain: Lukso L14 testnet.
-The contract on the new chain follows LSP-8 standard.
-A standard interface for identifiable digital assets, allowing for tokens to be uniquely traded and given metadata using ERC725Y.

 ## What it does